 Prenatal ultrasound cannot reveal if your baby has cystic fibrosis.
 But sometimes a doctor will see an "echogenic bowel" on the ultrasound.
 This means the baby's bowel appears more dense than usual.
 A dense bowel increases the chances of cystic fibrosis, although it can also occur in other conditions and in normal babies.
 If your doctor detects an echogenic bowel, you should ask about the risks and benefits of amniocentesis, which may be able to give you a clearer answer about cystic fibrosis.

 If the baby inherits a mutation from its mother and from its father it will have cystic fibrosis.
 If the baby inherits a single mutation from the mother or father the baby will be a carrier, but will not have cystic fibrosis.
 If the baby didn't inherit any mutations, then it is neither a carrier of cystic fibrosis nor affected with it.

 Are there different types of cystic fibrosis genetic testing?

 Yes, there is a mutation panel test to look for the common changes.
 This is most appropriate as a general screening test for carriers.
-If a child is affected, and the mutation panel test does not identify both changes in the gene, then complete gene sequencing is an option.
-This test has a better chance of finding a rare mutation, but is also more expensive.
+If a child is affected, and the mutation panel test does not identify both changes in the gene, then there are options for a lager mutational panel or complete gene sequencing.
+Larger panels or sequencing have a better chance of finding a rare mutation, but are also more expensive.
 If two rare mutations can be found in the affected child, that information can be used to test the parents or other family members even when the standard screening test doesn’t work.